-With Lunar New Year fast approaching, many Chinese are maximizing their chances for a prosperous year ahead — one that’s full of luck and good fortune.
+With Lunar New Year upon us, many celebrants are maximizing their chances for a prosperous year ahead — one that’s full of luck and good fortune.

-On Friday, the current Year of the Rooster will give way to the Year of the Dog, one of 12 animals of the Chinese zodiac.
-Those born in the Year of the Dog are considered to be loyal, honest and selfless.
-But they can also be stubborn, cold and critical.
+On Tuesday, the Year of the Dog gives way to the Year of the Pig, one of 12 animals of the Chinese zodiac.
+Those born in the Year of the Pig are considered to be pragmatic and decisive.
+But they can also be easily cheated due to their trusting nature.

 While Chinese New Year celebrations are known for the fireworks and food, the holiday is steeped in tradition and ceremony, with rituals invoking good luck and prosperity for the year ahead.